tmewett/BrogueCE/README.md

 - On Mac & Linux, run/double-click the `brogue` script in the same the folder as this file

+If you're running the graphical version (default), the game window can be resized using the PageDown/PageUp or -/+ keys.

 If you downloaded the source code, you will need to build the game first.
 For instructions, see `BUILD.md`.